davekellam/davekellam/readme.md

 # 👋 I'm Dave

 I'm a developer, designer & teacher, living in Montreal.

-I've been creating on the web for almost as long as it has existed.
+I've spent most of my lifetime creating on the web.

 WordPress has been my primary tool to do so for the last twenty years or so.
 I've used it to create sites for newspapers, television, Fortune&nbsp;500 companies, non-profits, universities, and various arts &amp; culture institutions.

-Get in touch if you'd like to build something.
+[WordPress.org profile (eightface)](https://profiles.wordpress.org/eightface/)

+A font that I made in high-school was used in a ([movie](https://davekellam.com/2018/06/my-font-was-in-a-movie/)).
+Occasionally I give talks, like [Math and Poetry (HybridConf 2015)](https://vimeo.com/166454425).

 ## 🧑‍💻🐍

+Tinkering with `NIBBLES.BAS` was one of my earliest programming experiences, so was fun to get this contribution eating snake working.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/davekellam/davekellam/snakes/github-contribution-grid-snake-dark.svg">